CDCgov/SARS-CoV-2_Sequencing/README.md

 ## Recommended formatting and criteria for sample metadata

 ### [NCBI SARS-CoV-2 Genbank/SRA](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/)
 The National Center for Biotechnology has established a custom landing page for SARS-CoV-2 sequences and data, and is working to develop streamlined submission processes for Genbank and SRA.
 For the time being, we suggest basing metadata and submission formatting on GISAID EpiCoV, which tends to be more comprehensive and structured.
 We will develop specific guidance for NCBI submissions.
-In the meantime, here are some resources to help with NCBI data submission and metadata management.
+In the meantime, here are some general resources to help with NCBI data submission and metadata management.

 #### 1. NCBI Submission Portal
 Individual sequences can be submitted to NCBI using the following web form.
 Create an NCBI user account, and select "SARS-CoV-2 (through BankIt)".